webgrrrl/tis_product_schema/readme.txt

 == Description ==

-Google with all the essential details it craves.
-Think things like:
+Generates a JSON-LD Google product schema with all the essential details:

 * Product name and description
+* Product variables
 * Price and availability
 * Images

-Brand information: Shows who's behind the amazing product.

-Ratings and reviews: Social proof is powerful, and this lets customers know others love your products.
+* Brand information
+* Ratings and reviews

-Basically, This Is It Product Schema provides a complete package for your product schema needs.
-It translates all that WooCommerce product information into a language that Google understands, ultimately improving your SEO game.
+Basically, This Is It Product Schema plugin translates all that WooCommerce product information into a language that Google understands, ultimately improving your SEO game.

 == Frequently Asked Questions ==